deathworlders/online/content/books/deathworlders/chapter-49-division.md

 “Okay,” Julian shook his head like Humans seemed to do to clear their thoughts, and sent his wild hair flailing atop his skull.
 Hypnotic to watch, really.
 “So, why tell me all this?
 Why now?”

 “Trust, dear.
 It seems my newfound mission is to build *trust* between our species.
 That, and...hell!”
-He flapped his hands in exasperation, “It felt like the right thing to do!”
+He flapped his hands in exasperation.
+“It felt like the right thing to do!”

 “Really?”